joshNic/flicks/README.md

 - Kotlin Couroutines
 - Workmanager (still to be implememnted)
 - Paging library (still to be implemented)
-- RXJava, RXKotlin(still to be implemented)
-- Animations(jetpack) (yet to be implemented)
+- Animations (yet to be implemented)
-- Jetpack animations (still to be implemented)
 - YouTube API for showing youtube videos from Movie Trailers
 ```
 ## Images